 Activities : Birding, Hiking

-Returning to Russia’s most northerly city, bid farewell to the expedition crew and ship.
-Transfer to the airport for a charter flight to Helsinki, Finland to enjoy one final night in this remarkable city.
+Returning to Russia’s most northerly city, you’ll have time to bid farewell to the 50 Years of Victory.
+You’ll be transferred to the airport for your charter flight to Helsinki, Finland, to enjoy one final night with your newfound friends.

 Mandatory Travel Insurance: